 Let’s start with the basics.
-Water is considered a hypotonic solution, while an enema is a hypertonic solution, meaning while they are on polar opposites of the spectrum, both induce similar cellular destruction.
-So, where on the spectrum should your solution be?
+Tap water is considered a ‘hypotonic’ (more dilute) solution, while an enema is a hypertonic (more concentrated) solution than your body.
+This means they are on polar opposites of the spectrum of what is the normal concentration for your body, so both induce similar cellular destruction.

-No one wants localized trauma or cellular dysfunction to occur, nor being more susceptible to STDs.
-We only seek gentle cleansing with soothing capabilities to allow us the heightened sexual experience we desire and deserve.
+No one wants localized trauma or cellular dysfunction to occur, nor being more susceptible to STIs.
+We only seek gentle cleansing with soothing capabilities to allow us the heightened experience we desire and deserve.
 Now that’s settled, you may now be asking yourself: what truly happens when I use non-substantiated products improperly?
 Learn more about the negative effects of altering one’s microbiome.